sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 ##### Display the ASIC/SDK health events

-Command `show asic-sdk-health-events received` is introduced to display the ASIC/SDK health events as a table.
+Command `show asic-sdk-health-event received [<--namespace|-n> <namespace>]` is introduced to display the ASIC/SDK health events as a table.
 An example of the output is as below:

+The namespace is an option for multi ASIC platforms only.

 ```
-admin@sonic:~$ show asic-sdk-health-events
+admin@sonic:~$ show asic-sdk-health-event received
 Time                 Severity     Category   Description
 -------------------  -----------  ---------  -----------------
 2023-10-20 05:07:34  fatal        firmware   Command timeout